top of page

 Out of Stock

 • DIAL: Gold Seiko SpeedTimer and proof-signed dial.
 Day/date complication – with Kanji Japanese/English variants – at 3 o’clock position works as designed.
-Correct minute and hour hands (we have replaced the original minute and hour hands with new, correct ones and can include originals at request); vibrant red chronograph hands include the correct two-piece large hand and small subdial hand.
+Correct minute and hour matte hands and the vibrant red chronograph hands include the correct two-piece large hand and small subdial hand.
+Seiko replaced the matte handset during summer 1969 in favor of glossy metal ones, given the matte hands aged poorly.

 CASE: Stainless-steel case measures 41mm x 43.5mm, with sharp case lines and the correct notch above recessed crown; matching caseback.
 Inner tachmeyer rotates smoothly as designed.

-CRYSTAL: Seiko 6139-correct Hardlex crystal, no scratches or blemishes.
+CRYSTAL: Seiko 6139-correct crystal, no scratches or blemishes.

-BAND: This 6139 comes on its rare original stainless-steel SpeedTimer bracelet, which will fit up to an approx. 7.75 inch wrist; this 6139 also comes with a maroon nylon strap.
+BAND: This SpeedTimer Colonel Pogue comes on a high-quality Uncle Straps stainless-steel bracelet - a quite faithful rendition of the original Seiko SpeedTimer bracelet this watch originally came on - which will fit up to an approx. nine inch wrist; this 6139 also comes with a red nylon strap.

-MOVEMENT: 21-jewel Seiko 6139A automatic movement, manufactured in April 1969.
-We have performed a full service on this rare SpeedTimer Pogue.
+MOVEMENT: 21-jewel Seiko 6139A automatic movement, manufactured in June 1969.
+We have performed a full service on this seldom-seen SpeedTimer Pogue.

 CROWN: Recessed unsigned stainless-steel crown.